janorga/keycloak-poc/README.md

 ### "Failed to connect to resource server"
 - Ensure the resource server is running on port 9091
-- Check that `resource_server.url` in config.json is correct
+- Check that `resource_server.url` in config.yaml is correct
 - Verify both servers can communicate (firewall settings)

 ### Session doesn't close in Keycloak
 - Verify that `base_url` is configured correctly
 - Ensure "Valid Post Logout Redirect URIs" is configured in Keycloak

-### Error loading config.json
+### Error loading config.yaml
-- Verify the file exists and has valid JSON format
+- Verify the file exists and has valid YAML format
-- Copy `config.json.example` and rename it to `config.json`
+- Copy `config.yaml.example` and rename it to `config.yaml`
+- Check for proper indentation (YAML is sensitive to spaces)

 ## Development